ishitaagnihotri12/LatLng/README.md

 # LatLng
-This Java snippet will provide you latitude and longitude of any address you want to search for.
+This Java snippet will provide you latitude and longitude of any address you want to search for with the help of Google Maps Api.